NMRayhan/MERN-stack-entry-level-interview-question/README.md

 **Grid:**</br>
 - Grid Layout is Two Dimensional Layout
 - Grid Layout is at the same time Row and column using
-- Grid Layout use for Large scale application development **Flex:**</br>
+- Grid Layout use for Large scale application development. </br>
+**Flex:**</br>
 - Flex is one dimensional Layout
 - Flex Layout is use one Row wise otherwise column wise